 - Issues related to settling into the placement and your expectations for the first few weeks of your placement.
 What type of presentation and impression do you want to make and how will you engage?
 Whom did you notice as someone who has a positive professional presence, and what are the characteristics of that person?
 What is your style of entering a new environment?
 Are you more cautious or eager to start new tasks? - Supervision: Have you established a regular supervision time?
 What is your supervisor's style of teaching?
 What is your style of learning?
-How do you prepare for and make good use of supervision? - The Learning Contract: This document is an opportunity for you to think through your learning needs and interests with your supervisor.
-Students should author the first draft of this contract and then bring it to supervision for discussion with their supervisor.
-Your faculty field instructor will review your learning contract and may suggest changes. - How you manage fear and uncertainty as well as your expectations for the year.
-What skills and competencies do you feel you need to make a positive contribution to the work of the agency and to clients?
-Students will be encouraged to share their thoughts and feelings with classmates. - Review Tele-health course here and how it is, or can be applicable to their settings
+How do you prepare for and make good use of supervision?
+In class Activity: - https://uncw.edu/chhs/swk/documents/learningcontracttips2.pdf